Portal login

 Surgery is the most common treatment.
 Surgery to remove the gallbladder is called cholecystectomy.

 • Laparoscopic cholecystectomy is most often done.
-This surgery uses smaller surgical cuts, which result in a faster recovery.
+This surgery uses smaller surgical cuts, which results in a faster recovery.
 Many people are able to go home from the hospital on the same day as surgery, or the next morning.

 • Open cholecystectomy requires a larger cut in the upper-right part of the abdomen.